+86 1510-529-7925 [email protected]

 The all-metal body gives the feeling of sturdiness that you want from a lens.
 It feels well made and I think it could take some abuse in the field.

-The lens has a slightly less traditional design compared to most lens.
-The lens tends to taper from the mount towards the front element, but I kind of like it.
-It is constructed out of metal and feels tough for a new modern lens but it cannot compare it to the older Nikkor lens that I used with my Nikon’s.
-I would say that the lens feels about the same as all my other Fujifilm lenses.
-So it is pretty good for a modern-day lens.
-The lens comes with a very small lens hood that looks good but I miss the square metal hoods that Fuji started off with, in the beginning with their X series cameras.
-The last awesome thing is that this lens is weather resistant.
-Not much use to me as my only Fujifilm body at the moment is not weather resistant, but I do shoot a lot in the rain with my Nikons so, in the future, the lens might get some exercise in the rain when I update to a newer camera body.
+The lens has a slightly less traditional design compared to most lenses.
+It tends to taper from the mount towards the front element, but I kind of like it.
+It is constructed out of metal and feels tough for a modern lens, but it cannot compare to the older Nikkor lenses that I used with my Nikons.
+I would say that the lens feels about the same as all my other Fujifilm lenses, so it is pretty good for a modern-day lens.
+The lens comes with a very small lens hood that looks good, but I miss the square metal hoods that Fuji started off with in the beginning with their X series cameras.
+The last awesome thing is that this lens is weather-resistant.
+Not much use to me as my only Fujifilm body at the moment is not weather-resistant, but I do shoot a lot in the rain with my Nikons, so in the future, the lens might get some exercise in the rain when I upgrade to a newer camera body.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review